pip12345/Compression/PROSE.md

 ### An interesting issue

 Originally when reading files I used std::ifstream() in its default reading mode.
 This made it read all bytes in the file as characters.
-However, sometimes encoded files would randomly stop read by the filestream.
+However, sometimes encoded files would randomly stop being read by the filestream.
 The most fascinating thing is that this would only happen on **Windows**, when running the code on Linux everything worked fine.

 Painstakingly debugging a sample text where this issue would occur, I traced it down to End Of File (EOF) being triggered in the filestream when a specific byte was read.

-The culprit being 0x1A.
+The culprit was 0x1A.

 After googling it turns out this byte is interpreted by Windows as a CTRL-Z character, which triggers EOF when read.
 Thanks Windows.